LintaoAmons/context-menu.nvim/README.md

 >
 > This plugin is in its early stages, and the data structures is like to undergo significant changes over time.

+Instead of keymaps, you can put your actions in the context menu

+- Menu is a buffer, use hjkl to navigate the items and trigger it or just trigger it by the number
+- Build your own menu, (items order) and (display or hide) are easily configurable
+- Split you config in multiple places, encapsulating those item in its own place

 ## Philosophy

 - Minimise the cognitive overload in the head, but still put every functionality around you hand